audeering/auglib/docs/usage.rst

-Therefore, the interface offers another method :meth:`auglib.Augment.augment`, which takes as input an index, column or table in `Unified Format`_, but instead of returning the augmented signals it stores them back to disk.
+Therefore, the interface offers another method :meth:`auglib.Augment.augment`, which takes as input an index, column or table conform to audformat_, but instead of returning the augmented signals it stores them back to disk.
 The result is an index, column or table pointing to the augmented files.